ZhangSteven/risk_report/README.md

 	1. Location: China, Hong Kong, etc.
 	2. Asset class: fixed income, equity, fund, commodity.
 There are sub categories of each asset class, e.g., equity has listed/unlisted/derivatives, and listed equity has financial and non-financial, derivatives has exchanged traded or over-the-counter.

+3. When running end of month reports, back office team uses the last working day as the official reporting date, e.g., Apr 29th is the report day for 2020 April.
+However, risk team (Daphne) seems to use the last calendar day as the reporting day, shall we align them?
+Because bond prices are different on these two days.